 Low doc loans were designed to give self employed borrowers the ability to obtain a loan without verifying their income via tax returns.

-As minimum, you need to provide your ABN but what if my ABN is under 2 years old.
+As a minimum, you need to provide your ABN but what if your ABN is under 2 years old?

 What if I don’t have an ABN?